 Framework conditions for a conversation on domestic violence

 First of all: don’t be afraid to help, even if you don’t know exactly what to do in a specific situation.

 The important thing is to communicate with the victim in the first place:

-- Emphasis on the unacceptability of violence without a judging the perpetrator
+- emphasising on the unacceptability of violence without judging the perpetrator;

-- Make it clear that the victim is not to blame
+- making clear that the victim is not to blame;

-- Do not ask questions that could cause stress and a feeling of powerlessness in the victim
+- not asking questions that could cause stress and a feeling of powerlessness in the victim.

 Talking about violence with your patient